abc123me/Cheatsheets/linux.md

 - Lets say you need to find your DHCP configuration file, you can use `find /etc | grep dhcp`

 `pwd` - Prints your current working directory
+`sudo` - Gives you the privledges of another user, default root
+- Only certain users are allowed to use the `sudo` command, these users are the users specified by the `/etc/sudoers` file

 # Basic system administration
 `top/htop` - Views information about running processes, `htop` is formatted<br>